The Shari Lewis Show

-The Shari Lewis Show is a children's television program that first appeared on NBC Saturday mornings from 1960 to 1963.
+The Shari Lewis Show is an American children's television program that first appeared on NBC Saturday mornings from October 1, 1960 to September 28, 1963, and then on BBC One from April 13, 1968 to August 28, 1976.

 Premise

 The show starred Shari Lewis, who was both the show's host and the puppeteer for the characters Lamb Chop, Hush Puppy, and Charlie Horse.
 The show also starred Ronald Radd, who played Mr. Goodfellow and Clive Russell, who made his television debut on the series.
 Fred Gwynne also made appearances as Lamb Chop's doctor.
 Lamb Chop made her debut on Captain Kangaroo in 1956.
 The show was awarded a Peabody Award in 1961.
 Despite warm reviews, the show was cancelled after three seasons.

 NBC series

-The NBC series premiered on 1 October 1960 as part of NBC's Saturday morning lineup, which replaced Howdy Doody.
-The show ran until 28 September 1963.
+The NBC series premiered on October 1, 1960 as part of NBC's Saturday morning lineup, which replaced Howdy Doody.
+The show ran until September 28, 1963.

-BBC series
+BBC One series

-In 1968, the BBC picked up the series, broadcasting from 13 April 1968 to 28 August 1976.
+In 1968, BBC One picked up the series, broadcasting from 13 April 1968 to 28 August 1976.
 The series was picked up at a time when the BBC was experimenting with using American performers in light entertainment.